ixventure/website/_includes/galleryHtml_github_copilot_review.md

-# Line-by-line explanation of `_includes/gallery.html`
+# `gallery.html` Include Explanation

-This file is a Jekyll include that builds a project gallery using Swiper.js.
-Below I show the source and then explain every line in order.
+This file defines a reusable Jekyll include that builds an image gallery (with Swiper.js) for a given project.

+---

-## Source
+## Liquid (Jekyll) Section

 ```liquid
 {%- comment -%}